Ighenvex/lol_adc_picker/README.md

 # best-adcs
-Will generate the best ADCs using live data from u.gg if the enemy ADC and ally support has already been chosen.
+Web scraper for u.gg that will determine the best ADC for your botlane matchup.

 The code uses the winrates for counter-pick and ADC-support duos to run a binomial distribution calculation, and will then total the scores for each ADC.
 The final results will be on a scale of 0-100, with 100 being the statistically strongest